bdd-champions/website/docs/scenario-outline.md

 The lines that follow the `Examples` keyword are a Gherkin **_table_**.
 Each column is separated by a **_pipe_** character `|` and each new line is a separate row.
 The first row of the table contains column headings, which match text in the scenario outline.

 Now replace the first 2 scenarios in `HearShout.feature` with the single scenario outline above and run SpecFlow again.
-You may find that you only need to edit the feature file - your existing step definitions probably won’t need changed.
+You may find that you only need to edit the feature file - your existing step definitions probably won’t need to be changed.

 :::tip discuss